This is where the story starts.

 A seat in the rooms where the cross-industry workforce agenda is shaped

-A convening of Founding Circle CEOs at launch.
+A convening of the decision-makers at launch.

 Let's talk.